YosysHQ-Docs/AppNote-109/docs/source/index.rst

 +----------------------------------------------------------------------+

-An example of the semantic components of a concurrent assertion is shown in *Figure 1.2*.
+An example of a concurrent assertion is shown in *Figure 1.2*.
 This is the kind of assertion commonly using in *Formal Property Verification (FPV)*.

 +----------------------------------------------------------------------+
 | .. image:: media/assertion_struct.png                                |